TaoStarlit/English/book/IELTS_writing.md

 idea: crimal, prison: need accumualte idea first --- the vocabulary book: 偷看下idea  discuss if it is effective !!! alternative scheme. not  else is best,

+## the concept about crime:
+- corporal punishment: a means of punishment that involves hitting someone
+- capital punishment: sentencing someone who has committed a crime to the death penalty
+- life imprisonment: the maximum prison sentence which a court can issue
+- a curfew order: a punishment which tell someone by law when they have to be in their home

+## your bank of word and phrases:
+1. necessary evil: something which we know is not good but that we still need
+2. would-be: the xx in the future. eg. prison send out a strong message to would-be criminals
+3. petty crime: less serious offence
+4. not basic need: luxuries/ luxury
+5. alternative: another choice
+6. a way of: a means of
+7. harm: cause pain or suffering
+8. rub shoulder with sb : spending time together in the same situation
+9. re-offend: commit crimes again
+10. release: set free
+11. prisoners: inmates
+12. most: the majority of
+13. fail: not succeed
+++
+14. be allowed to, roam freecan't not be allowed to roam free in our society/community
+15. as a means of, not effective in a lot of cases: if we are talking about prison as a means of punishment, I would have to say that I doubt it is very effective in a lot of cases.
+16. have sth. taken: if they have taken a life, they should have their freedom taken away from them for life
+17. a high percentage of; set free: ~ prisoners re-offend once they are released back into the community.
+18. ... ....
+19. For many, for others

+---
+introduce others' opinions and add more
+#### chunk for introducing opinion
+Many people / Some / A growing number of people argue/believe/think/feel/say that ...
+It is argued by some that ...
+There is a common belief that ...
+This is because they say it is adjective to ..
+#### chunks for adding more
+They clain/feel that ..
+It is their view/belief that ..
+Another common belief about TT is that ...
+There is also an argument that

+1. believe that Statement.
+They claim that Fact;   television / good for children / educational / helps / learn
+2. hold the view that Prediction.
+It is their view that fact;  robots / replace teachers / future / marking test paper / more efficient
+3. argue that Statement.
+This is because they said More important choice;   sport in school / waste of time / concentrate on key subjects / sport / outside school
+4. feel that Suggestion.
+They claim that Effect;   teachers / able / physical discipline / reduce / misbehaviour
+5. Many people hold the view that Statement.
+They feel that Fact; take a gap year / waste of time / people / become / lazy / not want to work / return

+- my draft:
+1. Many people believe that watching television is good for children.
+They clain that it is education and that, in fact, it helps them learn.
+2. A growing number of people hold the view that robots will replace teachers.
+It is their view that, in some situations, such as marking test paper, the robots would be more efficient.
+3. Many people argue that playing sport in school is a waste of time.
+This because they said students should concentrate on key subjects and they should play sport outside the school hours.
+4. Some parents feel that teachers should be able to build physical discipline.
+They claim that it can reduce the misbehaviour of the students.
+5. Many people hold the view that taking a gap year is a waste of time.
+They feel that people who have a gap year playing oversea would become lazy and would not want to work when they return.
+- the correct one:
+1. Many people believe that watching television is actually a good thing for children.
+They claim that it is educational and that, in fact, it helps them learn.
+    - more specific: be good for --> is actually a good thing for.  actually: emphasize the fact of a situation
+    - typos: education --> educational;  claim
+1. A growing number of people hold the view that eventually robots will replace teachers in the future.
+It is their view that, in some situations, such as marking exam papers, the robots would be more efficient.
+    - more specific: adverb, and adverbial phrase.  that eventually robots will ...  in the future
+    - exam papers  -- countable
+1. Many people argue that doing sport in school is a waste of time.
+This because they said it is more important to concentrate on key subjects like mathematics and sciences and that sport should be done outside school hours.
+    - collocation: sport: doing sport; is good sport;(Unc)  in school sports(pl);  a waste of time
+    - comparable:  students should do --> it is more important to do
+    - passive structure (weaken the subject: students; focus more on the object: sport): sport should be done outside school hour
+1. Some parents feel that teachers should be able to use physical discipline.
+They claim that this method can reduce misbehaviour and promote respect.
+    - collocation: use/apply discipline
+    - synonym: it ---> this method
+    - non-article for uncountable noun
+1. Many people hold the view that taking a gap year is a waste of time.
+They feel that people who travel for a year would become lazy and do not want to work when they return.
+    - need better paraphrase: taking a a gap --> have a gap year for playing --> travel for a year time
+    - become and do not want;  would become and do not want

+---
 # Unit 2 Problem and Solution essay 1:
 ### solution:
 1. A solution is for goverment to do